aaronblohowiak/Realtime-Experiments/README.md

 Build on the ViewCount to also support the concept of a stream, where updates are items to be prepended to the stream in the browser.

 `cd ViewList && node server.js`

+### Presence
+Builds on the ViewList example to also support a collection with Add/Remove semantics.
+There is a setInterval that will Add/Remove people from the `present` collection.
+This is also bubbled up to the UI without re-rendering the entire collection.

+`cd Presence && node server.js`